 The Program of Study must comply with the student's relevant catalog.
 This form should be prepared and signed by the adviser and student, then submitted electronically to the graduate program office for review and filing in the student's permanent file.
 The Program Office will submit this form to the College of Graduate Studies for you.
-Email BSBSGradForms@ucf.edu to obtain your form and email BSBSGradAppts@ucf.edu if you need to schedule an appointment for advising.
+Email BSBSGradAppts@ucf.edu if you need to schedule an appointment for advising.